Remote Robotic Neurointervention: Overcoming Procedural and Connectivity Challenges

 Up until now, remote robotic surgery/intervention has been used for one-off, highly orchestrated demos peel a grape or perhaps move a guidewire back and forth in a single vessel for pats on the back.
 This work is different.

-In one afternoon, a robot was integrated into a clinical environment at UCLA and then operated by five different clinicians in four different locations from as far as 2,700 miles away.
+In one afternoon, a robot was integrated into a clinical environment in Los Angeles and then operated by five different clinicians in four different locations from as far as 2,700 miles away.
 Each clinician used full robotic control to navigate from the femoral artery to M2, with independent control of five tools (two triaxial), control of contrast injection, and control of audiovisual communication.
 Machine learning was used to make control easy and safe and also to optimize visualization.
 Connectivity was measured for an extended period preoperatively and for all cases intraoperatively.
 Episodes of prolonged latency intraoperatively were safely handled.

 Put simply, Remedy demonstrated that a system capable of entirely robotic procedures could be successfully integrated and used in a hospital environment.

-This work was the catalyst for the RemedyRobotics team to buckle down and seriously dial in the system.
-We have now completed incredible on-premise cases in humans, which you can read about here.
+This work was the catalyst for the Remedy Robotics team to buckle down and seriously dial in the system.
+We have now completed on-premise and remote cases in humans, which you can read about here and here.

 Read all about it